Browser evidence beyond raw API calls

 full browser lab coverage, highly interactive UI systems, and the heaviest browser-only test workloads.

-Familiar to anyone who already knows Puppeteer — with the workflow structure, observability, and promotion path that were missing.
+Familiar to anyone who already knows Puppeteer — with the evidence, observability, and promotion path that were missing.

 Also available on npm